MA Program FAQs

 Do you teach creative writing?

-Montclair State does not offer an M.F.A. in Creative Writing, and most of the courses in our M.A. program are in literary analysis and writing studies.
-However, our curriculum does include aregular rotation of writing courses.
+Montclair State does not offer an M.F.A. in Creative Writing.
+However, our curriculum does include a regular rotation of writing courses that complement our courses in literature and teaching.
 Moreover, studying literature of the past and present can provide important background for those seeking to develop as writers of fiction, poetry, drama, or film.

-How do I apply for a Graduate Assistantship (GAship) or Teaching Assistantship (TAship)?
+How do I apply for a Graduate Assistantship (GAship)?

 You apply at the same time that you apply for admission to the program.
 The application contains a line for you to indicate your interest in an assistantship.
 In the spring before you formally enroll, you will be contacted by the Graduate Director for an interview.

-What kind of work will I do as a GA or TA?
+What kind of work will I do as a GA?

 Most Graduate Assistants in the English Department are assigned to work with selected professors as research assistants.
 A small number may work in the Center for Writing Excellence (CWE), mostly in a one-on-one tutoring capacity; Writing Center GAs receive training for their work in the CWE.
 Another small number may serve as Teaching Assistants for the undergraduate Film Studies Program, performing tutorial and technical tasks for the full-time Film Studies faculty.

 GAs receive a full tuition waiver and a stipend.
 As of spring 2016, the stipend is $7,000.
 More information on GAships.
-TAs receive the same stipend, but not the tuition waiver.
-Both kinds of assistantship are granted for one year, and are renewable for a second.
+Assistantships are granted for one year, and are renewable for a second.

 GAs must maintain full-time status (9 credits) and work 20 hours per week, September-June.
 If you have fewer than 9 credits to complete before earning your degree, you may take the number of remaining credits.